Himani Shivpuri

-Himani Bhatt Shivpuri is an Indian actress who is known for her character roles in Hindi films and Hindi soap operas.
-She is best known for her role in the films including Hum Aapke Hain Koun..!
+Himani Bhatt Shivpuri is an Indian actress who is known for her character roles in Hindi films and soap operas.
+She is best known for Hum Aapke Hain Koun..!
 (1994), Raja (1995), Dilwale Dulhania Le Jayenge (1995), Khamoshi (1996), Hero No. 1 (1997), Deewana Mastana (1997), Bandhan (1998), and Kuch Kuch Hota Hai (1998).
 She has also starred in several other films including Biwi No.1 (1999), Hum Saath-Saath Hain (1999), Kabhi Khushi Kabhie Gham (2001) and Main Prem Ki Diwani Hoon (2003).

 She is currently working as Katori "Katto" Amma in &TV's show Happu Ki Ultan Paltan.

 Personal life

 Shivpuri was born in Dehradun, Uttarakhand.
 Her father, Haridutt Bhatt Shailesh, was a Hindi teacher and mother Shail Bhatt, is a homemaker.
 Himani has a brother, Himanshu Bhatt.
 She was educated at the all-boys boarding school, The Doon School, where her father, was a Hindi teacher as well as a poet with the pen name “Shailesh”.
 At Doon, she was actively involved in dramatics.
 She began a parallel career in theatre while studying for a postgraduate degree in Organic Chemistry from DAV College Dehradun, India.
 Later on, she took admission in National School of Drama for pursuing her acting career in 1982.
 She worked in Phir Wahi Talash as a supporting actress.

 She married actor Gyan Shivpuri, who died in 1995.
 She has a son, Katyayan.